ObolNetwork/obol-docs/docs/getting_started/quickstart_group.md

   </TabItem>
   <TabItem value="Operator" label="Operator">
-    <h2>STEP 2: Join the cluster configuration generated by the leader/creator</h2>
+    <h2>Join the cluster configuration generated by the leader/creator</h2>
+    Use the Launchpad or CLI to join the cluster configuration generated by the leader/creator:
     <Tabs groupId="Launchpad-other">
   <TabItem value="Launchpad cluster config" label="Launchpad cluster config" default>
     Your cluster leader/creator needs to configure the cluster, and send you an invitation URL link to join the cluster on the Launchpad.
 Once you've received the Launchpad invite link, enter your ENR and sign with your wallet.<br /><br />